Cabinet locks are one of those items parents both love and hate at the same time.

 - They aren’t very versatile, working only on cabinet doors.

 While many cabinet lock brands offer two color choices, this type gives you four options, so you’ll have a better chance at finding one that matches your home decor.

 You can also get these in packs of two or six.

 While these will stump small children, adults can open them with only one hand, which is great for busy moms who frequently have their babies in their arms.

-These don’t require any drills or special tools.
-They use adhesive to stick to your cabinets.
+These also don’t require any drills or special tools since they use an adhesive to stick to your cabinets.

 - You only need one hand to open them.